lsnchow/Vorker/README.md

 </div>

-*This project is archieved and deprecated, I made this a long time ago and was sitting on the repo.
-Github copilot (for students at least) has changed and didn't seem worthwhile to continue.*
+* !!!! 🛑 This project is archieved and deprecated, I made this a long time ago and was sitting on the repo.
+Github copilot (for students at least) has changed and didn't seem worthwhile to continue 🛑 !!!*

 Vorker wraps a fast Rust shell around Copilot ACP, project context, adversarial review, Codex-backed side agents, and isolated git task worktrees.
 Threads, reports, skills, and agent logs stay local under `~/.vorker`.